 Adonai Child Development Centre

 Our vision is that every child be cared for in the loving arms of a family.
-We also provide assistance to "grannies" and other relatives who have taken children into their homes.
-We trust in God for help securing the future of these children.
+We're grateful to you for visiting our website, and your interest in the future of our children.
 This is our story...

 A History Of Hope:

-From the beginning, the spiritual needs of the community were overwhelmed by the poverty of its people.
-Children were suffering and the Church needed to do something.
+From the beginning, the spiritual needs of the community were overwhelmed by poverty.
+Children especially were suffering and the Church accepted this as a call to action.

 Pastor Luswata has a vision that every child in Uganda be cared for within the loving arms of a a true family.
 The devastation of families brought on by the AIDS pandemic has been dramatically compounded by the two decade guerrilla war in Northern and Eastern Uganda.
-Of the estimated 30 million AIDS orphans in Africa, some 2.4 of those are in Uganda whose total population is about 34 million.
+Of the estimated 34 million orphans in Africa, some 2.4 of those are in Uganda whose total population is about 36 million.